 The use of BUSY logic is not required or desirable for all applications.
 In some cases it may be useful to logically OR the BUSY outputs together and use any BUSY indication as an interrupt source to flag the event of an illegal or illogical operation.
-If the write inhibit function of BUSY logic is not desirable, the BUSY logic can be disabled by placing the part in slave mode with the M/S pin.
+If the write inhibit function of BUSY logic is not desirable, the BUSY logic can be disabled by placing the part in slave mode with the M/Spin.
 Once in slave mode the BUSY pin operates solely as a write inhibit input pin.
 Normal operation can be programmed by tying the BUSY pins HIGH.
 If desired, unintended write operations can be prevented to a port by tying the BUSY pin for that port LOW.

-The BUSY outputs on the IDT70T651/9 RAM in master mode, are push-pull type outputs and do not require pull up resistors to operate.
+The BUSY outputs on the IDT70T633/1 RAM in master mode, are push-pull type outputs and do not require pull up resistors to operate.
+If these RAMs are being expanded in depth, then the BUSY indication for the resulting array requires the use of an external AND gate.